essdot/reams/README.md

 - `image_1`: string - The URL for the top image.
 Can be a data URI.

 - `image_2`: string - The URL for the bottom image.
 Can be a data URI.

-Methods:

-- `set_percent(new_percent)`: Sets the percentage from 0 - 1.
-0 means all bottom image, 1 means all top image.

 ## demo